 Large - 6.5"W x 16"H

-Each piece is one-of-a-kind and possesses its own unique personality.
+Each is one-of-a-kind and possesses its own unique personality.
 Variations between items received and images shown can occur.
-To choose from our current inventory, images can be requested here.

 Kanju is a luxury design brand bringing the majesty and creative spirit of Africa to interiors worldwide, through beautiful, meticulously crafted artisan collections.